City Council

 stephanie.verreault.conseillere@saint-lambert.ca

-Stéphanie Verreault puts people at the heart of her actions, which is reflected in both her personal life and her career choices.
-Having grown up in Saint-Lambert, she knew she wanted to settle here with her husband and two children.
-Passionate, resilient and recognized for her ability to listen, Ms. Verreault intends to devote herself to foundational issues, which she intends to do while continuing to balance the needs of her young family.
+Stéphanie Verreault puts people at the heart of everything she does, both in her personal life and in her career choices.
+Having grown up in Saint-Lambert, she felt it was essential to settle there with her partner and two children.
+A woman of passion and resilience, known for her listening skills, she wants to continue her commitment to the community for a second term.

-Ms. Verreault thrives on challenge.
-Her approach is simple, collaborative and solution-oriented: identify the best way to achieve collective goals, then take the steps needed to implement them and move towards the desired change.
+Ms. Verreault thrives on challenges.
+Her approach is simple, adaptable, collaborative, and solution-oriented, focused on identifying the best way to achieve common goals and bring about desired change.

 Reference documents